FMJansen/fmjansen.com/about.md

 </div>

-In my spare time I listen to music almost constantly, read books sometimes, visit museums and botanical gardens as often as possible and ride my racing bike once in a while (I won’t win the _Tour de France_ anytime soon, though).
+I listen to music almost constantly, read books sometimes, visit museums and botanical gardens as often as possible and ride my racing bike once in a while (I won’t win the _Tour de France_ anytime soon, though).
 Last but not least, I take care of my plants, like my basilicum which reached a height of 96 centimeters at one point 🌿😎.